uhermjakob/wildebeest/README.md

 <details>
 <summary>wildebeest.wb_analysis.process (Python function call to analyze a string, a list of strings, or a file)</summary>

-Note: Please make sure that your $PYTHONPATH includes the directory in which this README file resides.
+Note: When working on a clone (as opposed to a pip-install), please make sure that your $PYTHONPATH includes the directory in which this README file resides.
 ```python
 import sys
 import wildebeest.wb_analysis as wb_ana